Katie Holmes Paired Her Go-To "Ugly" Sandals With This Season's Buzziest Trend

 First, there were Dua Lipa and Kylie Jenner, who sparked the shredded cut-out trend, made famous by indie labels like Poster Girl and Rui Zhou.
 Then, the visible underboob fad popped up at the Oscars, with Zendaya, Andra Day, and Carey Mulligan all hopping on board.
 Megan Thee Stallion, Cardi B, Bella Hadid, and Megan Fox have also left little to the imagination this year thanks to a well-placed cut-out or two.

-And yet, even with the catalog of celebrities who’ve tested out the cut-out trend being longer than a Costco grocery list, Holmes still managed to take home the gold in this particular competition.
+And yet, even with the catalogue of celebrities who’ve tested out the cut-out trend being longer than a grocery list, Holmes still managed to take home the gold in this particular competition.
 Knowing us, it was probably the “ugly” shoes that clinched the deal.